rust-lang-ja/book-ja/src/ch00-00-introduction.md

 <!--
 Chapter 10 digs into generics, traits, and lifetimes, which give you the power to define code that applies to multiple types.
-Chapter 11 is all about testing, which even with Rust’s safety guarantees is necessary to ensure your program's logic is correct.
+Chapter 11 is all about testing, which even with Rust’s safety guarantees is necessary to ensure your program’s logic is correct.
 In Chapter 12, we’ll build our own implementation of a subset of functionality from the `grep` command line tool that searches for text within files.
 For this, we’ll use many of the concepts we discussed in the